+- WRAP set #2

+- Vocabulary Picture Cards: multi-, authority, expert, extraordinary

-- Teacher Journal Lesson #7 - Story element shapes from Lesson #5
+- Teacher Journal Lesson #7

+- Story element shapes for Lesson #7

-- Use the completed story map from Teacher Journal Lesson #7 to retell the complete story in the I Do routine; have students identify and order the story element shapes during the We Do routine. - All of the narrative story elements (setting, characters, goals, attempts, outcome, and end) should be included in the story recall, as well as two complete episodes.
+- Before the lesson...
+To save time, cut (or have students cut) the story element shapes for Lesson #7 and bag or clip them together. - Use the completed story map from Teacher Journal Lesson #7 to retell the complete story in the I Do routine; have students identify and order the story element shapes during the We Do routine. - All of the narrative story elements (setting, characters, goals, attempts, outcome, and end) should be included in the story recall, as well as two complete episodes.
 An episode is defined as a character's goal, attempts to reach the goal, and an outcome.
 A complete story retell is modeled in the I Do section. - You could pair students so students who struggle with retelling are with students who can support them.